IMMUNE ONCOLOGY & MODELLING

-Immune modelling is the modelling of an experimental system to test the immune response that may be associated with an infection, a metabolite or a drug.
+Immune modelling is the designing of an experimental model to test the immune response that may be associated with an infection, a metabolite or a drug.
 In immuno oncology it would be the key source to understanding the effective pathway of a therapeutic for example an oncolytic agent.

-You will need an immune model if developing an immunotherapeutic that is expected to function through generating an immune response (e.g. against tumours) or if the drug targets an immune condition (e.g. autoimmunity) or if the drug might generate an adverse immune response.
+An immune model is very useful if developing or testing an immunotherapeutic that is expected to function through generating an immune response (e.g. against tumours) or if the drug targets an immune condition (e.g. autoimmunity) or if the drug might generate an adverse immune response.
 This can also be combined with a mathematical model.